 Setting Data Attributes permalink

-To set, we use the same Dataset API
+To set the value of data attribute, we use the same dataset API again:

 element.dataset.customEmoji = '⚡️';